Updated July 5, 2026

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 Commercial crime insurance cost in New Mexico is influenced by the same core underwriting factors carriers use nationally, but the state’s market conditions make comparison especially important.
-The state-specific average premium range is $28 to $96 per month, which sits below the product’s broader average range of $42 to $208 per month.
-New Mexico’s premium index is 96, so pricing is close to the national average rather than sharply above it.
+State pricing varies by coverage limits and deductibles, claims history, location, industry or risk profile, and policy endorsements.
+New Mexico’s premium index is close to the national average rather than sharply above it.

 What pushes pricing up or down here usually includes coverage limits and deductibles, claims history, location, industry or risk profile, and policy endorsements.
 A business in a dense commercial area like Albuquerque may be priced differently from a smaller operation in a lower-activity market such as Santa Fe or Las Cruces, especially if the business handles cash, checks, or frequent electronic transfers.
 The state’s 260 active insurers create more shopping opportunities, but they also mean quotes can vary by carrier appetite.
 Government, healthcare, retail trade, accommodation and food services, and mining or oil and gas businesses may see different pricing patterns because their money-handling practices and employee access levels differ.

 New Mexico’s overall crime index of 150, along with a property-crime rate of 3,530 and larceny-theft rate of 1,029, can make carriers pay close attention to internal controls and transfer procedures.
 While those figures do not set your premium by themselves, they help explain why underwriting may ask about cash handling, dual controls, reconciliation processes, and who can approve payments.
-A personalized commercial crime insurance quote in New Mexico is usually the only reliable way to know where your business lands inside that $28 to $96 monthly range.
+A personalized commercial crime insurance quote in New Mexico is usually the only reliable way to know where your business lands within the pricing range carriers offer.

 Industries & Insurance Needs in Albuquerque